 Durable Power of Attorney: What It Means and Why It Matters

-Durable Power of Attorney: What It Means and Why It Matters guidance from Evaheld
+Durable Power of Attorney: What It Means and Why It Matters planning scene from Evaheld

 A durable power of attorney is a legal document that lets a chosen person keep making certain decisions for someone if that person later loses capacity.
 It matters because ordinary power of attorney paperwork may stop being useful at the exact moment support is needed most.
 The right next step is not guesswork: organise the documents, understand the limits, and get jurisdiction-specific advice before anyone relies on them.